QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

  cmsenv

-Note that every time you open a terminal in CERNVM or reload the linux kernel, you **have** to enter cmsenv.
+Note that every time you open a terminal in CERNVM or reload the linux kernel, you **have** to enter cmsenv in the src directory before entering commands.